|Tweaking Atkins helped me lose over 100 pounds|

 Atkins simply told you to add back 5 carbs per day, per week, until the weight stopped coming off, and then stick to that carbohydrate level for life, but I didn't understand the value in doing it that way.

-I thought I could do it on my own, without having to confine myself to a diet of meat, vegetables, strawberries, and cottage cheese.
+I thought I could do it on my own, without having to confine myself to a diet of meat, vegetables, strawberries, and cottage cheese for the rest of my life.
 I thought that choosing low-carb foods most of the time would be enough.

 Like so many other dieters, I was blind to how the brain defends your fat stores after you've lost weight.
 Instead of creating a working plan, I simply ate low-carb foods as much as possible, and carbs when there wasn't another option.